githubgrasp/oofem/README.md

 ## Getting Started
 ### What is here
-The source directory tree holds source code to the OOFEM package.
+This repository holds source code of the OOFEM.
 ```
   OOFEM_TOP_DIR
   |